akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 Java
 :  @@snip [ItemAdded.java](/akka-serialization-jackson/src/test/java/jdoc/akka/serialization/jackson/v2b/ItemAdded.java) { #add-mandatory }

-To add a new mandatory field we have to use a `JacksonMigration` class and set the default value in the migration code.
+To add a new mandatory field we have to use a @apidoc[JacksonMigration] class and set the default value in the migration code.

 This is how a migration class would look like for adding a `discount` field: